WHERE WE HELPPractical workflow improvement for Canadian SMBs

-Cut first-pass document review time by 80% with extraction, triage, and routing.
+Reduced first-pass document review time by 80% with structured intake, extraction, and routing.

 Reduced manual reconciliation by up to 90% in repetitive approval-heavy workflows.